meghrajjare5273/PetStore/README.md

 ## ✨ Welcome to Pet Paradise

 Step into a world where pet lovers find their perfect companions and devoted pet parents discover everything their furry, feathered, or scaled friends could ever desire.
-Pet Store Alpha isn't just another pet shop—it's a vibrant community hub where animal enthusiasts converge to celebrate the magical bond between humans and their beloved animal companions.
+Petopia isn't just another pet shop—it's a vibrant community hub where animal enthusiasts converge to celebrate the magical bond between humans and their beloved animal companions.

 ## 🚀 Features